OSALTDev/WishList/README.md

-Santa Wish List
+Wish List
 ===============

-I've been a very good girl/boy and this is what I want for Xmas that'd make OSAlt be so much more amazing.

-Please open an issue and tell me your heart's desires.

-xoxo and toodles.
+Use this project to request things that you want to see being implemented.
+Open an issue here and describe a project.
+If it seems worthwhile and it has potential to be more then a personal project we'll create it under OSAlt and figure out how to get patches / collaboration to work.